jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

-# Mental Healthcare at our Fingertips
+# Mental Healthcare at our Fingertips and within our Grasp

 ## The Mental Healthcare Crisis